War of the Worlds (2005 film): Plot

-Ray decides to drive the kids to Boston to be with their mother, but a desperate mob swarms around their vehicle, forcing them to abandon it.
-They eventually get to a Hudson River ferry, only to be surrounded by tripods, which either massacre or abduct many of the refugees, but Ray's family manages to escape.
-They witness US Marines engaging in a battle with some tripods.
-Much to Ray's dismay, Robbie joins the futile fight against the aliens out of hatred for the invaders, while Ray and Rachel quickly flee.
-The Marines are obliterated, with Robbie presumed to have been killed with them.
-Shortly afterward, the pair are offered shelter in a nearby house by a deranged former ambulance driver named Harlan Ogilvy.
+Ray transports his children to Boston to be with their mother, but a desperate mob swarms their vehicle, forcing them to abandon it.
+They eventually get on a ferry crossing over the Hudson River before tripods attack the refugees.
+One tripod emerges from the water and capsizes the ferry, forcing Ray and his kids to swim to shore while the tripods abduct several refugees.
+They then witness a US military counter-offensive against the tripods.
+To Ray's dismay, Robbie joins the futile fight out of hatred for the invaders, leaving Ray and Rachel to flee.
+The military forces are obliterated, with Robbie presumed dead along with them.
+Shortly afterward, the pair are offered shelter in a nearby house by a former ambulance driver, Harlan Ogilvy.

-The three remain undetected for several hours, even as a high-tech inspection camera and a group of aliens explore the basement.
+The three remain undetected for several hours, even as a tripod's probe and a group of aliens explore the basement.
+Tensions soon arise between Harlan and Ray, with Harlan insistent on fighting and killing the aliens while Ray prefers hiding with Rachel to avoid being spotted and killed by the aliens.
 They soon discover that the aliens have started cultivating a red-colored vegetation across the landscape that is quickly spreading.
-The group deduces that the aliens are terraforming Earth, potentially using the red vegetation as a food source.
-A few hours later, Harlan suffers a mental breakdown after witnessing the tripods harvesting human blood and tissue to fertilize the alien vegetation.
-Fearing his mad shouting will alert the aliens, Ray reluctantly kills him.
-A second tripod camera then catches the Ferriers sleeping, causing Rachel to flee and be abducted by the tripod.
-To rescue Rachel, Ray intentionally attracts the aliens' attention and is pulled into the tripod.
-With the other abductees' help, he destroys the tripod from within with grenades.
+Later, Harlan suffers a mental breakdown after witnessing the tripods harvesting human blood and tissue to fertilize the alien vegetation.
+Fearing that his mad shouting will alert the aliens, Ray reluctantly kills him.
+Later in the night, a second tripod probe then catches the Ferriers sleeping, causing Rachel to flee outside only to be abducted by the tripod.
+Chasing after the tripod, Ray grabs a belt of grenades from an overgrown Humvee, then intentionally allows himself to be abducted.
+With the help of other abductees, Ray destroys the tripod from within with the grenades.

-A few days later, Ray and Rachel arrive in Boston, where they find the alien vegetation withering and the tripods inexplicably collapsing.
-When an active tripod appears, Ray notices birds landing on it, indicating that its force shields have been disabled.
-He alerts the soldiers escorting the fleeing crowd, who shoot it down with anti-tank missiles.
-As the soldiers advance on the downed tripod, a hatch opens and a pale, sickly alien struggles halfway out before collapsing and dying.
-Ray and Rachel finally reach Mary Ann's parents' house, where they are reunited with Mary Ann and Robbie, who have somehow survived.
+Ray and Rachel eventually reach Boston, where they find the alien vegetation withering and the tripods inexplicably collapsing.
+When another tripod appears, active yet unstable, Ray notices birds landing on it, indicating that its force shields have been disabled.
+He alerts the soldiers escorting the fleeing crowd, who shoot it down with Javelin missiles.
+As the soldiers advance on the downed tripod, a hatch opens, and a pale, sickly alien struggles halfway out before dying.
+Ray and Rachel finally approach Mary Ann's parents' house, reuniting with Mary Ann and Robbie, who survived.

-In closing, the narrator, echoing Wells' monologue from the original novel, explains that the aliens died because they were vulnerable to the countless microbes that inhabit the Earth, which "God in His wisdom" placed on the planet.
+In closing, the narrator explains that the aliens died because they were vulnerable to the countless microbes inhabiting the Earth that humanity has adapted to for millennia.